Caohung77/leadgenerator/WINDSURF_RULES.md

 - Use descriptive variable and function names

 ## UI and Styling
+- Use Bulma for component structure
-- Use Tailwind CSS for styling
+- Use Tailwind for layout and customization
 - Follow responsive design principles
 - Implement proper loading states
 - Use Lucide icons consistently